 - For the first time, the number of travel agents offering Amtrak tickets tops 10,000.

 - In July, the California Zephyr reroutes from Wyoming through Colorado over Moffat route, replacing the Rio Grande Zephyr, the last privately operated intercity passenger service.

 - Major station rehabilitations underway at Baltimore, Wilmington, Trenton and Newark.

 - Launches Teletrak, providing travel agents with an instant link to Amtrak sales agents.

-- Opens new stations in Anaheim, Oceanside, Galesburg, Tacoma, Omaha, Huntington and New Carrollton.
+- Opens new stations in Anaheim, Oceanside, Galesburg, Tacoma, Omaha and Huntington.

 - Amtrak and the Long Island Rail Road agree to share in modernizing New York's Penn Station, including a state-of-the-art train control system and extensive improvements to all passenger facilities.

 - Begins operating the Beech Grove, the country's most advanced track geometry car, which becomes part of one of the most intensive, successful safety and track quality programs in the rail industry.

 - Employee safety reaches its highest level in Amtrak's history.